VoltDB/app-debug-and-test/README.md

 # Example Procedure Debugging and Testing Code

+This project was created to show an example of how to unit test and debug VoltDB stored procedures.
+When it was created, it had to rely on some utility classes to enable a minimal instance of VoltDB to run in the same process as the test class.

+This project includes both the utilites (VoltDBProcedureTestUtils.jar) and example tests.

+In 2017, the API from these utility classes was integrated into the VoltDB source code, and expanded instructions were written here: https://github.com/VoltDB/voltdb/blob/master/examples/HOWTOs/EclipseUnitTestDebug.md

+If you are using v7.2 or later, you can follow the instructions there, and you do not need anything from this app-debug-and-test repository.

+If you are using v7.1 or earlier, you shoudl still follow the instructions there.
+It will include cloning this project and building the VoltDBProcedureTestUtils.jar file, and adding that to Eclipse.

+Below are the original instructions:

 Goal is to walk through creating an Eclipse project here shortly.

 The long and short of it is to make a Java project with client and procedure directories as source folders.